ArvindGanesan95/CS582_SearchEngineProject/README.md

 There are 3 major modules in the source code: Web Crawler, Preprocessor and UI.

+## To Run Search Engine :

+Flask server is used to render the UI using HTML/CSS.
+The user query is fetched and is passed to the query engine which brings the relevant documents.
+The file called "app.py" can be used to launch the server and render the ui.
+By default, **port 8081** is used.
+If the port is already in use , change it to a unused port number.

+> python app.py

+This launches the server process.
+Go to localhost:8081 port in the browser and play with the search engine.

 ## To Run Web Crawler :
 There is a file called "crawler_job.py" (in the root directory), which is like a wrapper for WebCrawler.py file(inside Crawler directory).
 Run the file using the command given below without quotes.
 > python crawler_job.py